How to engage your customer service team using gamification

 It is a fact, that the positive atmosphere in a team improves performance and reduces turnover at the company.

-Gamification makes the processes like objectives, achievements, reward and gratification clearer.
+Gamification makes the processes like objectives, achievements, rewards and gratification clearer.

 1. Set clear goals